gittogethers/community-leaders/README.md

-# GitHub Community Leaders
+# GitHub Community Meetups

-Welcome to the GitHub Community Leaders Program repository!
+Welcome to the GitHub Community Leaders repository!

 Here, you'll find public information about our program designed to empower passionate individuals to become leaders in their local tech communities.